DAurielS/ST-CharacterDistributor-Server/README.md

 1. Ensure characters are properly tagged (those with excluded tags won't be shared)
 2. Click "Force Sync Now" to manually trigger synchronization
 3. The sync status will update with the number of characters synced

-### Generating Share Links

-1. Select a character from the dropdown in the "Share Characters" section
-2. Click "Generate Share Link"
-3. Copy the link to share with others

 ### Automatic Syncing